 The Sugar Rush and the Sugar Crash

-This is basically about having a bunch of carbohydrates.
-These include fast carbs that enter the bloodstream very quickly, and cause your insulin to surge up and then crash back down in this overcorrection.
+This is a phenomenon that occurs after eating a bunch of carbohydrates.
+These include fast carbs that enter the bloodstream very quickly, and cause your insulin to surge up and then overcorrect, resulting in an insulin crash.
 That upswing and crash will set up a pattern where you basically get really satisfied and then go into a crash right afterward, and then you start the cycle of feeling hungry again.

-Fast carbs are determined by the difference in the amount of fiber that’s in them.
-If you think about fiber as a kind of molecule that’s going to make foods chewy and crunchy, that exists to slow down the body’s breakdown of carbs.
-A fast carb is something like bread, chocolate, rice, potatoes, any of those things.
-Something like an apple would be a good example of a slow carb.
+Fast carbs are determined by the difference in the amount of fiber they contain.
+You can think about fiber as a kind of molecule, which makes foods chewy and crunchy, and exists to slow down the body’s breakdown of carbs.
+Bread, chocolate, rice, and potatoes are all examples of fast carbs.
+An apple, on the other hand, would be a good example of a slow carb.
 An apple has a lot of sugar in it, but it’s got a lot more fiber in it.
 That fiber is what makes this a slow carb.

-To find out what kind of carbs a food contains, look at its glycemic index.
+To find out what kind of carbs a food contains, look at where it falls on the glycemic index.
 This is an indicator of how fast a sugar is going to get to your body.
-If your diet consists of a lot of fast carbs; a lot of rice, tortillas, white potatoes, or even some of the worse stuff like cakes, sweets, chocolates, and sodas, then you’re going to cause these insulin spikes which will then dip drastically, and leave you wanting more sugar.
+If your diet consists of a lot of fast carbs: rice, tortillas, white potatoes, or even some of the worse stuff like cakes, sweets, chocolates, and sodas, then you’re going to cause these insulin spikes which will then dip drastically, and leave you wanting more sugar.

 Another thing that can help slow this down is fiber.
-A lot of people think of fiber as whole grain foods, but you get the most fiber from vegetables like spinach, celery, all kinds of lettuces, peppers, cucumbers and the like.
+A lot of people think of fiber as whole grain foods, but you get the most fiber from vegetables like spinach, celery, lettuce, peppers, cucumbers and the like.
 Fiber is a great break for our sugar rush.
 If you think of carbs, especially the fast carbs skyrocketing in and going right into your bloodstream, you want to tap the brakes on the absorption of that sugar, so you add fiber to it.
-If we do that, you can have the same amount of sugar and get kind of a slower curve of the sugar entering your bloodstream than if you just had it without any of those other nutrients.
-Slow down that sugar by adding fats, fiber, and protein.
+If we do that, you can have the same amount of sugar, but it enters your bloodstream more slowly than if you just had it without any of those other nutrients.
+So it's a good idea to slow down that sugar by adding fats, fiber, and protein.

 A lot of people get hungry because they skipped breakfast.
-People often do this on purpose because they think it’s going to help them reduce their weight by getting less calories in their day but often this lack of breakfast causes your metabolism to become sluggish and you set off your whole body in kind of a bad rhythm for the day.
+People often do this on purpose because they think it’s going to help them reduce their weight by getting less calories in their day but often this lack of breakfast causes your metabolism to become sluggish, resulting in a negative rhythm for your body for the rest of the day.
 You might overeat at lunch or dinner time, and you’ve really done yourself a disservice because you haven’t started the day off strong.
 A breakfast that’s rich in protein is ideal.
-You can have soft-boiled eggs, scrambled eggs and you don’t want to cook them too much.
+Try soft-boiled eggs or scrambled eggs and you don’t want to cook them too much.
 The great thing about eggs is that there are proteins as well as fats in them.
-Don’t worry so much about the cholesterol in eggs because the proteins and fats take a lot longer to digest in your stomach.
+Don’t worry too much about the cholesterol in eggs because the proteins and fats take a lot longer to digest in your stomach.
 So they’re going to keep you satisfied for much longer throughout that morning.
-It’s a lot better than breads, juice, bagels, etc.
+This is a lot better than eating breads, juice, bagels, and pastries.

 You could be hungry because you’re dehydrated.
 Sometimes our brain gets a little off and it can interpret signals of dehydration as hunger.
 Make sure that you’re staying on top of your water consumption.
 Your water level should be at least eight cups a day (or half your body weight in ounces) but it really depends on your environment, how dry your city is, the altitude of where you live, your activity, and the temperature of that day.
 Just keep water on hand and keep hydrating.
-When you feel like you’re hungry, drink some water.
+When you feel like you’re hungry and it's not meal time, drink some water.
 You might find that your hunger subsides a little bit.

 Alcohol has some health benefits like the antioxidants found in some red wine, for example.
 However, it is a toxin and it has a lot of sugar in it.
 If you’re drinking alcohol, you might find that you’re getting an alcohol sugar rush and then you’re going to have some of those issues with the fast carbs.
 Alcohol is also a disinhibitor that allows you to do things that you wouldn’t normally do.
-It can shut down some of the inhibitions that would normally prevent you from seeking out something like cake or cookies, or all that food that’s at the end of the buffet after you’ve had a couple of beers.
-If you’ve got alcohol in your system, chances are you have a higher tendency to eat when you don’t need to, or to eat foods that are higher in sugar.
-So you need to be careful with that.
+It can shut down some of the inhibitions that would normally prevent you from seeking out cake or cookies, or all that food that’s at the end of the buffet after you’ve had a couple of beers.
+If you’ve got alcohol in your system, chances are you will have a higher tendency to eat when you don’t need to, or to eat foods that are higher in sugar.

 It is so important to get good sleep.
-Poor sleep or not enough sleep is really detrimental to your metabolism and more importantly to your appetite or your hunger.
-When you don’t get enough sleep, a couple of hormonal things happen: your cortisol goes up because being sleep deprived is really like a stress.
+Poor sleep or not enough sleep is really detrimental to your metabolism and more importantly, to your appetite or your hunger.
+When you don’t get enough sleep, a couple of hormonal things happen: your cortisol goes up because being sleep deprived has similar effects to stress.
 If your cortisol goes up, it causes a lot of things to change in your body that increase insulin, that drive where sugars go, and it makes you more susceptible to gaining weight.
-That stress hormone cortisol from lack of sleep can really affect how you’re metabolizing sugars.
+That increase in the stress hormone cortisol from lack of sleep can really affect how you’re metabolizing sugars.